reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 ```
 We can see the Docker Image is created with an Image ID and then tagged.

-We finally run the dive command as before to check the layers inside the generated Docker Image.
+We finally run the Dive command as before to check the layers inside the generated Docker Image.
 We can specify either the Image ID or tag as input to the Dive command:
 ```shell
 dive userssignup:v1
 ```
-As we can see in the output the layer containing the application is only 11 kB now with the dependencies cached in separate layers.
+As we can see in the output, the layer containing the application is only 11 kB now with the dependencies cached in separate layers.
 ![dive screenshot](/assets/img/posts/springboot-docker-image/dive2.png)

 ## Extracting Internal Dependencies in Separate Layers